zurich55/zurich55/README.md

 **Rehabilitation Glove for Trigger Finger**
 A prototype glove designed to support finger rehabilitation.
-The glove uses motors controlled by an Arduino board programmed in C to assist movement.
+The glove uses motors controlled by an Arduino board programmed in C++ to assist movement.

 *Role:* Motor control programming & logic implementation